meronrudy/SportsArbFinder/README.md

 - `-i`, `--interactive`: Enable the interactive betting calculator.
 - `-s`, `--save`: Save the API response to a specified file.
 - `-o`, `--offline`: Use offline data from a specified file instead of making API calls.
+- `--includeLinks`: Include bookmaker links in the response.
+- `--includeSids`: Include source ids in the response.
+- `--includeBetLimits`: Include bet limits in the response.

 #### Examples